PROJMGNT 7058EX - Project Management Research Project

-Course Code PROJMGNT 7058EX Course Project Management Research Project Coordinating Unit Entrepreneurship, Commercialisation & Innov Centre Term Quadmester 4 Level Postgraduate Coursework Location/s External Units 6 Contact Approximately 4 hours per week over 15 weeks Available for Study Abroad and Exchange Assumed Knowledge Completion of all core courses for this Masters Program Course Description The objective is to produce a capstone study which is a critical evaluation and reflation on the Masters studies.
-The content covered includes some basic tuition on the structure of research methodology, and information about the knowledge and skills required to develop a research project based on extending current knowledge, testing it (qualitative or quantitative secondary data), drawing conclusions and commenting on these conclusions..
+Course Code PROJMGNT 7058EX Course Project Management Research Project Coordinating Unit Entrepreneurship, Commercialisation & Innov Centre Term Trimester 1 Level Postgraduate Coursework Location/s External Units 6 Contact Approximately 4 hours per week over 15 weeks Available for Study Abroad and Exchange N Prerequisites COMMERCE 7039 or ENTREP 7052 Incompatible PROJMGNT 7010A & PROJMGNT 7010B, PROJMGNT 7009 Assumed Knowledge Completion of all core courses for this Masters Program Restrictions Available for MAppProjMgt and MAppProjMgt(ProjSys) students only Course Description The objective is to produce a capstone study which is a critical evaluation and reflection on the Masters studies.
+The content covered includes building on research methodology and information about the knowledge and skills required to develop a research project based on extending current knowledge, testing it (qualitative or quantitative secondary data), drawing conclusions and commenting on these conclusions.
 The study should be a systematic and fully documented investigation of an existing problem.

 Name: Dr Sam Baroudi

 The full timetable of all activities for this course can be accessed from Course Planner.